ibm-cloud-docs/speech-to-text/language-resource.md

     ```
     {: pre}

--   *Handle foreign words.* For example, the French word <code>gar&ccedil;on</code> contains a character that is not found in the English language.
-You can specify a sounds-like of `gaarson`, replacing <code>&ccedil;</code> with `s`, to tell the service how English speakers would pronounce the word.
+-   *Handle foreign words.* For example, the French word `garçon` contains a character that is not found in the English language.
+You can specify a sounds-like of `gaarson`, replacing `ç` with `s`, to tell the service how English speakers would pronounce the word.

 Speech recognition uses statistical algorithms to analyze audio, so adding a word does not guarantee that the service transcodes it with complete accuracy.
 When you add a word, consider how it might be pronounced.
 Use the `sounds_like` field to provide various pronunciations that reflect how a word can be spoken.
 The following sections provide language-specific guidelines for specifying a sounds-like pronunciation.